Useful Links

 If you are concerned about a child’s welfare, please report to one of the DSLs as soon as possible by calling 01784 253311.
 Alternatively, you can contact the Surrey Multi-Agency Safeguarding Hub (C-Spa) on 0300 470 9100.

-If your concerns relate to the actions or behaviour of a member of staff (which could suggest that s/he is unsuitable to work with children) then you should report this to Mrs Hayley Lacey, Principal
+If your concerns relate to the actions or behaviour of a member of staff (which could suggest that s/he is unsuitable to work with children) then you should report this to Mrs Grace Shaw-Powell, Principal

 You can also contact Surrey Children's Service on 03001231610 for further advice.